MicrosoftDocs/learn/learn-pr/advocates/create-nodejs-project-dependencies/includes/4-dependency.md

 Should you want a full detailed list of all the commands you can type `npm --help` in the terminal.

-## dependencies vs dev dependencies
+## Production vs development dependencies

 We think of dependencies as belonging to one of two different categories:

-- **dependencies**, this section represents dependencies we need to build our application.
+- **Production dependencies**, this type of dependency represents dependencies we need to run our application in production.
 Examples of content in this section are a web framework like, with which you can build web application.
-- **dev dependencies**, this section represents dependencies we only need when we develop our application.
+- **Development dependencies**, this section represents dependencies we only need when we develop our application.
 Think of these dependencies as you would scaffolding for a building, when you are done building, you don't need them anymore.
 Examples of such dependencies are test libraries, linting tools, or bundling tools.
 Nonetheless, these dependencies are an important part of ensuring our application works well, but we don't need to ship our application with them.

 This separation is not only conceptual.
 The NPM tool writes to a manifest file by adding entries to it when you download a dependency.
 The tool allows you to differ between the two types of dependencies by adding a flag to the install command.
 What this flag does it to place the name of a dependency and its version, in a section called `dependencies` or `devDependencies`.
 This behavior gives you a clear mental separation of what dependencies you have in your application and what type they are.
 Regardless of what type of dependency you installed, it still gets stored in the `node_modules` directory but the manifest file is where it differs.

 Additionally this separation of different types of dependencies is built into the NPM command-line tool as well.
 By specifying the `--production` flag when installing, you ensure that only `devDependencies` are being installed.
 This flag is used by for example CI/CD pipelines to ensure only the needed parts for the app to run is installed.

-### How to install dependencies
+### How to install a package

 A normal dependency meant to be used as part of your application, is installed using the `npm install <dependency name>`.
-However the dev dependencies are usually command-line tools that you might want to install locally for that project or globally on your machine.
+The developer dependency is something that's not meant to be shipped to production.
+The way to install a developer dependency is by adding the flag `--save-dev`.

+There's also packages that you can install *globally*.
+These packages are not something that's usually not meant to be imported into your project.
+For that reason many global packages are CLI tools.
+Some of these packages allow themselves to be imported however like `http-server` for example.

 Installing something globally means that it's not installed in a project's `node_modules` directory but a machine-specific directory so it's available for all Node.js projects on that machine.
-The way to install such dependencies is by adding the flag `-g` to the `install command` so the command would look like so instead `npm install <dependency name> -g`.
+The way to install such packages is by adding the flag `-g` to the `install command` so the command would look like so instead `npm install <dependency name> -g`.

 However, The tool NPX was created in part to address the fact that globally installed dependencies take up space after many them have been installed over time.
-On many OSs, a globally installed tool needs to be given elevated permissions to be installed as well.
+On many operating systems, a globally installed tool needs to be given elevated permissions to be installed as well.
 The main point is still that numerous the global dependencies carry out tasks that you most likely want to perform seldom.
 There is therefore little need for these tools to be on your machine other than on a temporary basis.
 What NPX does is therefore to allow you to load in the dependency into the Node.js process and execute the command from there.
 After done executing, the dependency would be cleaned up and removed from your system.
 The NPX tool has been shipped with all major versions of NPM since version 5.2.
-Using NPX is the preferred way to install dependencies that are meant to be run seldom.
+NPX is the preferred way to use dependencies that are meant to be run seldom.
 To use the NPX tool just type `npx <name of package>`, it will take care of fetching the dependency and carrying out the command, and clean up.

 ### After install